6 Best Ways to Pay International Contractors

 Download our “Contractor Payments” eBook to explore the best international contractor payment methods to consider for your business.

-Use AP automation and global partner payments software with self-service independent contractor, supplier onboarding with IRS W-8 (or W-9) tax forms collection, payments tracking, and verification processes to ensure global regulatory and 1099 and 1042-S tax compliance, while reducing fraud risks.
+Use AP automation and mass payments software with self-service independent contractor, supplier onboarding with IRS W-8 (or W-9) tax forms collection, payments tracking, and verification processes to ensure global regulatory and 1099 and 1042-S tax compliance, while reducing fraud risks.

 How to Use Tipalti as a Payment Method